-The biggest fears of a narcissist
+The biggest fears of a self-absorbed person

 1. Fear of Exposure: “What if they see the real me?”